-The 77km Hauraki Rail Trail showcases New Zealand’s rich pioneering history against a backdrop of stunning rural and mountain scenery.
-Take two days to make the most of the experience which includes an historic gold mining town, luxurious mineral spas and the spectacular Karangahake Gorge.
+The 160km Hauraki Rail Trail showcases New Zealand’s rich pioneering history against a backdrop of stunning rural and mountain scenery.
+This 160km ride makes a great 3-4 day ride and stretches from Miranda and Thames on the Coromandel Peninsula to the historic Waikino Railway Station and Waihi in the east, and the spa town of Te Aroha to the south.
 This easy to ride Grade 1 trail is suitable for all ages, abilities and fitness levels.

 For further information visit: http://www.haurakirailtrail.co.nz/

 - Make sure to explore Owharoa Falls – a staircase waterfall you’ll discover at the heart of Karangahake Gorge.